pushex-project/pushex/README.md

 [![Hex.pm](https://img.shields.io/hexpm/l/push_ex.svg)](https://github.com/pushex-project/pushex/blob/master/LICENSE)
 [![Build Status](https://travis-ci.org/pushex-project/pushex.svg?branch=master)](https://travis-ci.org/pushex-project/pushex)

-PushEx is an implementation of Phoenix websockets/channels which handles best practices of running websockets for you, but allows your business logic to be specified through simple behaviour modules.
+PushEx is an implementation of Phoenix Channels which handles best practices of running WebSockets for you, but allows your business logic to be specified through simple behaviour modules.

-PushEx is currently in release candidate of `1.0.1`.
-The library is fully functional, but I am waiting until we are using this in production before releasing `1.0.1`.
-Production version of `1.0.0` is skipped due to glitch in hex.pm with too many rc versions (I'm liberal about cutting new pre-releases to test new features as needed).
+PushEx is in use at SalesLoft, powering a large amount of pushes per day.
+It has been stable since early 2019, with no operational incidents.

 ## Key Links